leowest/Play20/documentation/manual/scalaGuide/main/validation/ScalaValidationForm.md

 }
 ```

-From there, all the [[template helpers|ScalaFormHelpers]] work exactly as they used to.
-Form example to create an input of type text:
+From there, all the [[template helpers|ScalaFormHelpers]] work exactly as they used to :

 ```scala
 @inputText(computerForm("name"), '_label -> "Computer name")